osoriomica/invaders/README.md

 - As a user, I’d like to know if I’ve lost or won the game:
 	- The score display is updated at the end of the game letting me know if I've won or lost the game.

-### Manual Testing
+### Testing
-2EDIT!
-Explain the principles of automated and manual testing and when each might be deployed.
+<strong>Manual testing</strong> involves checking a project’s functionality by simulating user interactions, typically through clicking buttons, filling out forms, and testing the logic and responsiveness in different browsers and resolutions.
+It is an essential way to ensure that a product meets the user's expectations but comes with limitations.
+It can be time-consuming, resource-intensive, and prone to human error,  making it unreliable (especially for larger projects).
+Tiredness, biases, and/or oversight can lead to missed bugs and issues that can dampen the user’s experience.
+Manual testing is best deployed when we need to assess the user experience (UX), or when testing specific user stories that require human judgment to evaluate nuances, which would not be picked by automated tests.

+<strong>Automated testing</strong>, on the other hand, uses code to run tests on software, providing a faster, scalable solution for detecting errors early in the development process.
+Automated tests can be written to target specific scenarios and run hundreds of tests in a short amount of time, making them ideal when verifying that new code hasn't broken existing functionality.
+However, automated tests are only as reliable as the test cases designed to check, and they do not assess the user experience.
+Therefore, a combination of manual and automated testing is often the best approach, where automated testing handles repetitive tasks and error detection; manual testing focuses on areas where human insight and user experience are critical.

-The site was thoroughly tested using a manual testing approach.
-This approach lead to catch and fix issues from early on the development.
+This site was thoroughly tested using a <strong>manual testing</strong> approach.
+These tests led to catching and fixing issues from early in the development.
+Some friends and family also contributed towards testing the game’s logic and provided valuable feedback.

 Please see below for the tests and final results:

 | Test Label                   | Test Action                                               | Expected Outcome                                                                                                                                                                                                                                  | Test Outcome |
 | ---------------------------- | --------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------ |